Undergraduate Department of Scientific Computing

 ISC 4932r.
 Senior Seminar in Scientific Computing (1–2).
 (S/U grade only.)
 Prerequisite: Senior standing (ninety plus hours).
 This is a special topics course in computational science.
 May be repeated one time to a maximum of four semester hours, with a maximum of only one semester hour credit allowed to be applied to the Computational Science degree.

 ISC 4933r.
-Selected Topics in Computational Science (3).
+Selected Topics in Computational Science (3–12).
 Prerequisite: Instructor permission.
-This course covers computational science topics not covered by existing courses.
-May be repeated within the same term, to a maximum of twelve semester hours.
+This course covers computational science topics which are not covered by existing courses.
+May be repeated within the same term, to a maximum of 12 credit hours.

 ISC 4943r.
 Practicum in Scientific Computing (3).
 Prerequisite: Senior standing (ninety-plus hours).
 This practicum allows students to work individually with a faculty member throughout the semester and meet with the instructor periodically throughout the semester to make progress reports.
 Written and oral presentations of work are required.
 May be repeated to a maximum of six semester hours, with a maximum of only three semester hours credit allowed to be applied to the Computational Science degree.

 ISC 4971r.
-Honors Thesis (Scientific Computing) (3).
+HITM Research (1–6).
 Prerequisites: At least sixty hours of college credit, at least two full terms remaining before anticipated graduation date, enrollment in the Honors in the Major program, and identification of a faculty member who has agreed to act as thesis director.
 In this course, students work closely with a faculty member and investigate an original idea in the area of scientific computing, study the background, implications, implementation, and applications, prepare a final publication-quality thesis based on original research, and defend it orally before a committee.
-May be repeated to a maximum of nine semester hours.
+May be repeated to a maximum of six credit hours.

-Note: Many courses offered at the graduate level include a "4933" section specifically designed to allow motivated undergraduates to participate.
-Such courses have included Computational Evolutionary Biology, Genomic Sequences and Analysis, Datamining, and Verification and Validation in Computational Science.
+Note: Many courses offered at the graduate level include a “4933” section specifically designed to allow motivated undergraduates to participate.
+Such courses have included Computational Evolutionary Biology, Markov Chain Monte Carlo, Genomic Sequences and Analysis, and Verification and Validation in Computational Science.
 For details about these courses, see the graduate course listings.

 For listings relating to graduate coursework, consult the Graduate Bulletin.